 This pop up tent is made with polyurethane coated fabrics that are heavily water resistant.
 It has room for up to 4 people, and it’s ready to setup and use in almost no time flat.

 This tent features a dedicated vestibule area which is great for gear, wet shoes, and other stuff that doesn’t belong in the sleeping area.
-There are two easy to access doors located on either end of the oblong tent.

 - 2 or 4 Person capacity